GENERAL MEMBERSHIP INFORMATION

 LABOR DAY WEEKEND

 There are several motels in the Lakehurst, Lakewood and Toms River areas of New Jersey.
 They are an approximate 10-15 minute drive from Hangar 1.
-Room rates vary with the activity level at the Jersey Shore (most of these hotels serve the shore areas).
+Room rates vary with the season and activity level at the Jersey Shore.

 Ramada Inn 2373 Route 9 & Route 70 Toms River 732-905-2626